EduardoFF/stringcalculator-tdd/README.md

 ## Goal

-Create a method `Add(string numbers)` that returns the sum of numbers in a string, following a series of incremental requirements.
+Create a python function `add(numbers)` that returns the sum of numbers in a string, following a series of incremental requirements.
 This kata is designed to encourage step-by-step development and frequent refactoring.

 ---